testdouble/time_up/README.md

 Try `time_up`!

-This gem is especially useful for long-running processes (like test suites) that have several time-intensive operations that are repeated over time and that you want to measure and aggregate.
+This gem is especially useful for long-running processes (like test suites) that have several time-intensive operations that are repeated over the life of the process and that you want to measure in aggregate.
 (For example, to see how much time your test suite spends creating factories, truncating the database, or invoking a critical code path.)

 ## Install